You are a talented human with a broad set of skills. You can speak, write, pitch, and persuade. You can make a Power Point, or make art.

-We're still working out the details, but if you've got a strong 2-3 person A-Team and a target we'd give you $15,000 right now for the first month, just to see what you can do.
+To start, we’re going to select some of the strongest teams for funding.
+So if you've got a 2-3 person A-Team and a target, you should apply.
+We'd potentially give you $15,000 for the first month, just to see what you can do.

-If you make a big splash or measurable impact on your target in that time, we're pretty sure we can find you more.
+If you make a big splash or measurable impact on your target in that time, we think we can find you more.

 Interested?
-Sign up.
+Apply now.
 Again, you certainly have more questions.

 Yes!
 And yes, we know, evaluating the realness and good faith of things you see on the Internet is hard.
 But we are real activists with a real organization that does real campaigns.
 Check us out and Google us to get a feel for who we are.
 Or send us an email.